Amorphophallus konjac

-It is native to Yunnan in China and cultivated in warm subtropical to tropical East and Southeast Asia, from China and Japan south to Indonesia and Vietnam (USDA hardiness zone 6–11).
+Amorphophallus konjac –also known as konnyaku and konjac– is a species of flowering plant in the family Araceae.
+It is sometimes referred to as devil's tongue, voodoo lily, snake palm, or elephant yam.

+The perennial species forms a corm, the stem of which produces a purplish flower.
+It is native to China and is cultivated in East and Southeast Asia.
+Food made from the corm is known by its Japanese name, konnyaku.
+It can be made into white or black cake, as well as a kind of noodle called shirataki.

+Description

 It is a perennial plant, growing from a large corm up to 25 cm (10 in) in diameter.
 The single leaf is up to 1.3 m (4 ft) across, bipinnate, and divided into numerous leaflets.
 The flowers are produced on a spathe enclosed by a dark purple spadix up to 55 cm (22 in) long.

-The food made from the corm of this plant is widely known in English by its Japanese name, konnyaku (yam cake), being cooked and consumed primarily in China, Japan and Korea.
-The two basic types of cake are white and black.
-Noodles made from konnyaku are called shirataki.
-The corm of the konjac is often colloquially referred to as a yam, though it is not related to tubers of the family Dioscoreaceae.

-History
+It is a relative of the titan arum (A. titanum), one of the largest flowering plants in the world and a congener of konjac.

+Distribution and habitat

-Wild forms grow naturally in China and Southeast Asia.
-Konjac has been used in Japan since the 6th century, supposedly as a medicinal food.
+Wild forms grow naturally in China (Yunnan in the southwest) and Southeast Asia.

-Cultivation and use
+Uses

-Konjac is grown in East and Southeast Asia and it is prized for its large starchy corms, used to create a flour and jelly of the same name.
+Konjac is grown in warm subtropical to tropical areas of East and Southeast Asia, from China and Japan south to Indonesia and Vietnam (USDA hardiness zone 6–11). and it is prized for its large starchy corms, used to create a flour and jelly of the same name.
 It is also used as a vegan substitute for gelatin.

-In Japan, over 90% of all domestically produced konjac is made in Gunma Prefecture.